 provide certainty and stability in the spectrum sharing environment for all stakeholders.

 IEEE 802.11 notes that there have been bumps in the road on spectrum sharing in the 5 GHz band, involving the 5600-5650 MHz band utilized by FAA Terminal Doppler Weather Radars.
 The cases that have been decided by the FCC to date do not involve 802.11standard equipment.
 The cases reveal issues with frame-based equipment, particularly those deployed with high gain antennas, and often involve user manipulation of the equipment, including illegal operation of non-dynamic frequency selection (non-DFS) in bands that require DFS.
 Among other things, the FCC has had to update its equipment certification rules to make certain that manufacturers do not provide user flexibility to utilize spectrum for which the equipment is not legally authorized.
 Industry welcomes strong FCC role here, both proactive and post hoc using its enforcement authority, to ensure against interference and to ensure that all manufacturers are on equal footing.
 But one fact about the cases should not be ignored - there has been no case to date where functioning DFS has not detected radar.
 Sharing works.
-Cognitive radio technology can be designed that can detect and avoid other radio systems, and that technology will continue to evolve over time.
+Sharing radio technology can be designed that can detect and avoid other radio systems, and that technology will continue to evolve over time.

 The explosive rise in demand for commercial wireless services demands that the FCC examine the questions around access to spectrum and come to a determination on a band by band basis, whether sharing can be supported and how.
 IEEE 802.11 is constantly updating the standards for RLAN to prepare for future demands that are being placed on the technology.
 Of particular relevance to this proceeding is the work done on 802.11ac, an evolution of the 802.11 that utilizes broad channelization of 80 MHz or 160 MHz to deliver multi-gigabit throughput speeds, among many other improvements.
 At present, 802.11ac will be commercially deployed using existing spectrum.
 The deployment plan is as follows: